-A simple blood or saliva test can determine if you and your family are at risk of developing HCM.
+A simple blood or saliva test can determine if you or your family are at risk of developing HCM.
 If you or your family members are at risk, monitoring of the heart -- even without symptoms -- is recommended.

 Frequently asked questions

 OHSU’s genetic counselors have master's degrees in genetic counseling and/or medical genetics.
 They are certified through the American Board of Genetic Counseling.

 The counselor will provide information about hypertrophic cardiomyopathy (HCM) genetics, recurrence risks for family members, genetic testing and surveillance options, insurance concerns, possible test results and implications of the results for you and your family.

 After your genetic counseling appointment, if you decide to proceed with testing, you will be asked to go to the laboratory for a blood draw.
-You can eat and drink normally prior to your appointment (no fasting is required.
+You can eat and drink normally prior to your appointment, no fasting is required.